 Smoke and mirrors

 Now that you know what you’re going into, you really want to start with the project of your dreams already.
 Unfortunately it’s a very bad idea.
 Since you’re new to game development, you necessarily lack the skills needed and, even if you’re well informed, only practice will make you progress.
-But, if you start with a big project (if it isn’t at the start, it will likely become big along the way), gaining experience will only make you want to redo everything from the beginning according to what you learned (we call that feature creep and it’s your biggest enemy) and you’ll never see the end of it.
+But, if you start with a big project (if it isn’t at the start, it will likely become big along the way), gaining experience will only make you want to redo everything from the beginning according to what you learned and add new things (we call that feature creep and it’s your biggest enemy) and you’ll never see the end of it.
 And I’m not even talking about responsibility or the issues that can arise inside a team yet.
 It’s in your interest to experiment on small projects to gain confidence in your work and skills until you feel ready.
 Some rather suicidal creators have made a Kickstarter campaign to fund their first game/the game of their dreams and had the misfortune of succeeding.
 You might think it’s a chance but their lack of experience lead to big organization issues that can turn the dream into a nightmare.
 For example, back in 2013, there was a campaign for Driftwood.
 They’re about to release a new version of the original demo because of artists change and they don’t even have enough money to produce the complete game.
 Spending 3 years of your life on a mere demo while juggling with a job (that game isn’t gonna fund itself) and your studies at the same time sounds quite alarming to me.
 You don’t want that.
 Some projects manage to go on but at what cost?
 I wouldn’t even dare to imagine the state of burnout the teams are in.
 If you’re still not convinced, I recommend you’d read a post by Auro-Cyanide, that you surely know at least by name for she’s a very talented and prolific artist in the visual novel community.
 And even she got caught in a project that was too big and she ended up wishing to get rid of it.

 All of this to say that if you’re really eager to work on it, keep that dream project of yours in a closet until you get more experience.
-The delay in dealing with it can only make it better (you’ll have new ideas along the way) and it’ll allow you to progress on a personal level.
+The delay in dealing with it can only makes it better (you’ll have new ideas along the way) and it’ll allow you to progress on a personal level.
 It might sound stupid but humans sometimes need simple rewards.
 Getting stuck on the same thing for ages is depressing and the mere fact that you’re releasing several short projects can only boost your motivation…or maybe reveal that you’re not fit for game development.
 If you have to realize you were wrong, better not do so after raking in thousands of dollars through Kickstarter, if you know what I mean.

 You decided to be reasonable and follow the number one advice in the visual novel world: start small.
 However, you need an opportunity to improve.
 Gamejams are perfect for beginners because they establish a framework that supports creation.